anosidium/HacKit-Feedback-And-Support/README.md

 ![A screenshot of HacKit in dark appearance](HacKit_Dark.png)

-A portmanteau of Hacker News and AppKit, because it is a Cocoa app.
+A portmanteau of Hacker News and `AppKit`, because it is a `Cocoa` app.
 It is a Mac first app.
 It is not a Catalyst or a port of an iPhone or iPad app.

 It is a reader for Hacker News, so that means you can read stories and comments from the website and can search stories.